 From the beginning John came with me.
 Drove me all around the county to meet with counselors that had been recommended.
 My first self evaluation was, have I some secret sin, something that I could dig into and confess and solve this?
 This is a good question and one we should ask.
+Sometimes distress, anxiety and depression are the result of some bad decisions, actions or behavior in our life.
+Places where we have locked out God.
+We call this sin in the Christian world.
 Not that I was sinless, of course, but in the end that wasn’t it.
 Of course on a regular basis I had my own shortcomings.
 And I had a short time when I was sure that I needed to confess any possible sins.
 A cleansing of sorts.
 I John 1:9 Tells us “confess your sins, and he is faithful and just to forgive us and cleanse us from all unrighteousness.”
 Alcoholics Anonymous and other recovery programs understand the benefit of taking inventory of our shortcomings.
 This can be a good thing, but at some point it started to become neurotic.
 Just stop!
 So I did.
 Not everyone necessarily really wants or needs to know your deepest darkest thoughts and struggles.
 I’m not saying that one should NOT bring any dark places into the light.
 Absolutely.
 But it’s also prudent and wise to consider to whom and when and how much one needs to divulge.
 I certainly don’t want to discourage accountability or some of the steps needed to bring you to a healthy place.
 But I had exhausted this.